-Khalil Coleman, the leader of the Peoples Revolution group in Milwaukee, is being held in a Kentucky jail on the evening of February 16, 2021, after a felony arrest for robbery and a charge involving a minor, Wisconsin Right Now can exclusively reveal.
+Khalil Coleman arrest: The leader of the Peoples Revolution group in Milwaukee, is being held in a Kentucky jail on the evening of February 16, 2021, after a felony arrest for robbery and a charge involving a minor, Wisconsin Right Now can exclusively reveal.

 The charges are serious; according to Kenton County, Kentucky, jail records, Khalil Coleman was being held on accusations of: